Lisieshy/RTouhou/README.md

         [build_requires]
         [env]

+4. Then, you need to add bincrafters remote for conan

+        $ conan remote add bincrafters https://bincrafters.jfrog.io/artifactory/api/conan/public-conan

-4. Now, go back to the project and create the build directory by running
+5. Now, go back to the project and create the build directory by running

         $ mkdir build
         $ cd build

-5. Now run these commands to install the dependencies and configure the project
+6. Now run these commands to install the dependencies and configure the project

         $ conan install .. --build=missing
         /* Installing Dependencies, wait for a few minutes. */